Masterclass B - Setting Up A Maker Space

 - Primary and Secondary School teachers wanting to learn about how STEM can be explored through the Maker Movement

-- Unlock the potential of learners to work through design processes and build resilience in their learning through STEM
+- Unlock the potential of learners to work through design processes and build resilience

 - Unleash the potential of technologies as a tool for supporting quality pedagogy

 - Harness the potential of high tech, low tech and no tech options in a maker environment